Community Link: Touch of Class, 2022 Fashion Show and Indy Homeless Fundraiser - WISH-TV | Indianapolis News | Indiana Weather forecast - ExBulletin

 “Of course, we have to find ways to fund what we do and help them.
 Several times a year, we organize fundraisers.
 So at this point, we’re going to do a fashion show to raise funds.
 We reach out to sponsors, suppliers.
 It will be a red carpet event.
 This will be the show of the year,” Howard said.

-Touch of Class is a fashion show and community fundraiser here in Indianapolis on June 11 at 3 p.m.
+Touch of Class will host a fashion show and community fundraiser here in Indianapolis on June 11 at 3 p.m.

 This show will take place at Kingsley Terrace Church of Christ located at 2031 East 30th Street.

-Tickets are $20 per person and will include: the fashion show, entertainment and hors d’oeuvres.
+Tickets are $20 per person, which will include the fashion show, entertainment, and hors d’oeuvres.

 “The money we raise will be used to support housing and transportation and all the good things we do to help homeless people,” Barlow said.